-How to Make a Temporary Camper out of Your Van
+How to Make a Simple Camper out of Your Van the Best Way

 I Love to Be Independent with My Temporary Camper

 Sometimes I need a place to sleep when I'm on the road for a few days and I'll show you here how I turn my Ford Transit Van into a temporary one person camper.

 Let's start at the beginning: We own a 13 year old Ford Transit Van with a double high roof, which we use for all kind of things and one of them is using it as a one person camper.
 You ask why?
 Well, I'm an inspector of a very rare Dutch sheep breed called Drenthe Heath Sheep and I have to travel through my country during the summer to visit our Association members/breeders to inspect their sheep.
 As I don't like to stay in hotels, I turn my van into a temporary one person camper each time I have to go somewhere for longer than one day and that's fairly often during July and August, our inspection months.

 Places I Have to Travel To

 Places I Have to Go in My Country

 On the map on the right you can see where I have to travel to this year, once in July and once in August.
 Most of these trips involve a more than two hour drive from my home and sometimes a 5 hours drive just to get there.
 Inspecting sheep the whole day long is very tiresome and it would get me in trouble if I have to drive long hours first, then inspect the whole day and drive long hours back.
 I would fall asleep in the car and we don't want that to happen.
 I even have to go to Luxembourg his year, we have two members there who's sheep we inspect every other year.
 It takes me at least 5 hours too to get there.